MaxDavison41/maxAttempts/README.md

 1. Clone the repo:

    git clone https://github.com/yourusername/password-cracker-gui.git
-   cd app

 2. Download electron with 'npm install --save-dev electron'

-3. run 'npm start'
+3. move into app via 'cd app' and run 'npm start'

 4. Enter a password and watch the cracker try to guess it!